s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

 $(ARMGNU)-objcopy kernel8.elf -O binary kernel8.img
 ```

 `kernel8.elf` is in the [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) format.
 The problem is that ELF files are designed to be executed by an operating system.
 To write a bare-metal program, we need to extract all executable and data sections from the ELF file and put them into the `kernel8.img` image.
 The trailing `8` denotes ARMv8 which is a 64-bit architecture.
-This filename tells the processor to boot into 64-bit mode.
+This filename tells the firmware to boot the processor into 64-bit mode.
+You can also boot the CPU in the 64-bit mode by using `arm_control=0x200` flag in the `config.txt` file.
+The RPi OS previously used this method, and you can still find it in some of the exercise answers.
+However, `arm_control` flag is undocumented and it is preferable to use `kernel8.img` naming convention instead.

 ### The linker script